SteveShillitoe/TRISTAN-Model-Fitting/README.md

 A list of keys is created and displayed in drop down lists to provide a means of selecting the Region of Interest (ROI), Arterial Input Function (AIF) and the Venous Input Function (VIF).

+As the time data is read, it is divided by 60 in order to convert it into minutes

 Included in this repository is a sample data input file called Sample_Data.csv